 - carpool to work

-- talk to each other on the way to work or school each morning
+- talk with each other on the way to work or school each morning

 - the post-exercise feeling

-- the first sip of a morning tea or coffee
+- the first sip of morning tea or coffee

 - a tasty breakfast

 Most people can remember examples of successful moments in their lives.
-Maybe it was getting an A on a test, receiving a performance-based bonus, or scoring the winning point in a game.
+Maybe it was getting an A on a test or receiving a kind word or gift.

 Darkened rooms are good for sleep.
 People who have trouble falling asleep may find that reducing ambient light can help them fall and stay asleep.